daniel-kun/kubedev/README.md

 - `kubedev` aims to be a thin wrapper around the commands it builds on, and just wants to make it easier for teams to call them appropriately.
 - `kubedev` always prints the commands that it executes, so that you know what is going on.
 - `kubedev` heavily relies on environment variables for service configuration.
+- `kubedev` helps you build your services "secure by default".

 ## Current state of development

-`kubedev` is in early development.
-Some commands are implemented (see below), but the test coverage is not high and there might be some quirks and undocumented behaviour.
+`kubedev` is in early development and used internally by Gira.

 ## Synopsis